myntath/lovelace-gtasks-card/README.md

 **This card reqires [card tools](https://github.com/thomasloven/lovelace-card-tools).**

-it's a fork from [lovelace-grocy-chores-card](https://github.com/isabellaalstrom/lovelace-grocy-chores-card) thx !
+it's a fork from [lovelace-grocy-chores-card](https://github.com/isabellaalstrom/lovelace-grocy-chores-card) thx ! and also a fork from @BlueBlueBlob also thx!

 ## Example configuration